-- 160. In the last decade, Texas added 3,999,944 residents, the most of any state in the country.
-This growth made it the only state in the nation that was apportioned two additional seats in the U.S. House of Representatives. - 161.
-The results of the 2020 Census increased the ideal populations in Texas's districts to 194,303 for a state house district, 940,178 for a state senate district, and 766,987 for a congressional district. - 162.
-People of color ("POC")-meaning all Texans other than Anglo, non-Hispanic people-made up more than 95% of the growth in Texas in the last decade, despite the well-documented undercounting of racial and ethnic minorities in the 2020 Census.
+- In the last decade, Texas added 3,999,944 residents, the most of any state in the country.
+This growth made it the only state in the nation that was apportioned two additional seats in the U.S. House of Representatives. - 158.
+The results of the 2020 Census increased the ideal populations in Texas's districts to 194,303 for a state house district, 940,178 for a state senate district, and 766,987 for a congressional district. - People of color ("POC")-meaning all Texans other than Anglo, non-Hispanic 159. people-made up more than 95% of the growth in Texas in the last decade, despite the welldocumented undercounting of racial and ethnic minorities in the 2020 Census.
 Those people who identified themselves as Black in the 2020 Census accounted for 14% of the total growth and those people who identified themselves as any part Black in the 2020 Census made up nearly 20% of the growth.
-Hispanic people accounted for approximately 50% of the growth since 2010, and Asian people accounted for 15% of the growth.
+Hispanic people accounted for approximately 50% of the growth since 2010, and Asian people accounted for 15% of the growth. - 160.
+Based on the voting citizenship data available from the 2019 American Community

-- 163. Based on the most recent voting citizenship data available from the 2019 American Community Survey, POC currently make up 48.8% of the citizen voting age population ("CVAP") of Texas, with 13.1% Black CVAP ("BCVAP"), 29.9% Hispanic CVAP ("HCVAP"), and 3.7% Asian CVAP ("ACVAP").
-Anglo non-Hispanic people make up 51.6% CVAP ("WCVAP"). - 164.
-This makes Texas one of the most racially and ethnically diverse states in the country, with the largest number of Black Americans, the second largest number of Hispanic Americans, and the third largest number of Asian Americans of any state in the nation. - 165.
-Texas's growth in population has been concentrated in and around the state's urban counties-for example, in Brazoria, Fort Bend, and Harris Counties around Houston, and in Denton, Dallas, Tarrant, and Wise Counties around Dallas. - 166.
+Survey, POC made up 48.8% of the citizen voting age population ("CVAP") of Texas, with 13.1% Black CVAP ("BCVAP"), 29.9% Hispanic CVAP ("HCVAP"), and 3.7% Asian CVAP ("ACVAP") in 2019.
+Anglo non-Hispanic people made up 51.6% CVAP ("WCVAP").
+More recent American Community Survey data from 2023 shows that POC now make up 49.7% of the CVAP of Texas, with 13.4% BCVAP, 31.7% HCVAP, and 4.6% ACVAP.
+Anglo non-Hispanic people now make up 47.0% WCVAP.

+- 161. This makes Texas one of the most racially and ethnically diverse states in the country, with the largest number of Black Americans, the second largest number of Hispanic Americans, and the third largest number of Asian Americans of any state in the nation. - Texas's growth in population has been concentrated in and around the state's urban 162. counties-for example, in Brazoria, Fort Bend, and Harris Counties around Houston, and in Denton, Dallas, Tarrant, and Wise Counties around Dallas. - 163.
 These have long been some of the most racially and ethnically diverse counties in the state, and this has become even more true over the past ten years as the POC population has grown: